Code-Institute-Submissions/samagosti7-Project-4/README.md

 [Go to the top](#table-of-contents)

 - There is a * next to the labels in the form submissions for creating a new post and editing a post.
 That is not designed and I couldn't figure out a way to remove it.
+- There are several "problems" listed in the views.py file.
+But fixing those problems has historically led me to many more hours of far worse problems, so for the current ones I am leaving as is.

 <a name="credits"></a>